 The temple of Anjani Mata is located two kilometers from Salasar Dham towards Laxmangarh.
 Anjani Mata was the mother of Lord Hanuman or Balaji.
 The Goolavadi Shyam Temple is also located within a kilometer of Salasar Dham.
 Since the time of Mohandas ji, two bullock carts have been kept here on the premises of Balaji temple.

 The Shyanan Mata Temple, which is situated on a unique hill in the desert about 15 km from here, is believed to be an 1100-year-old temple, also worth visiting.

 Read Also:- Most Temple In Rajasthan

 The festival of Shri Hanuman Jayanti is celebrated every year on Chaitra Shukla Chaturdashi and Poornima.
 On this occasion of Sri Hanuman Jayanti lakhs of devotees from every corner of India reach here.

 Fairs are organized on Ashwin Shuklapaksha Chaturdashi and Poornima and a large number of devotees also reach these fairs.
 The fairs organized on Bhadrapada Shuklapaksha Chaturdashi and Purnima are also attractive like other fairs.
 Free food, sweets, and beverages are distributed on these occasions.

 The Salasar Balaji temple is maintained by the Mohandas Ji Trust.
-The Salasar Trust provides a lot of facilities for the town of Salasar, such as electricity is provided to the town from the temple’s generators, filtered clean water is made available to the people of the town.
+The Salasar Trust provides a lot of facilities for the town of Salasar, such as electricity being provided to the town from the temple’s generators, and filtered clean water being made available to the people of the town.

 Salasar balaji temple timings